 About

-As a distinguished soloist and chamber musician, Jeong Yun Yang's artistry has graced esteemed stages across the globe, enchanting audiences at renowned venues in the United States, France, Puerto Rico, and South Korea.
+A dedicated musician who bridges performance, education, and scholarship, Jeong Yun Yang has built a dynamic career as a pianist.
+As a soloist, she has captivated audiences in prominent concert venues across the United States, France, Puerto Rico, and South Korea.
 She holds a Doctor of Music degree from Florida State University, a Master of Music degree from the University of Michigan, and a Bachelor of Music degree from Ewha Women's University.

-In recognition of her exceptional prowess, Dr. Yang has gained acclaim on international stages.
-She has triumphed in esteemed competitions, securing prestigious honors at events such as American Protégé Music Competition, Florida Keys International Music Competition, Chopin Avenue International Piano Competition, Charleston International Music Competition, Royal Sound Music Competition in Montreal, and Ars Nova Competition in South Korea.
-Her artistry has been acknowledged and celebrated, leading to her performances at the Carnegie Hall in 2023, and a nomination as a Steinway Young Artist at the Steinway Society of Puerto Rico in 2019.
+In recognition of her talent, Jeong Yun has earned top honors at international competitions such as American Protégé Music Competition, Florida Keys International Music Competition, Chopin Avenue International Piano Competition, Charleston International Music Competition, Royal Sound Music Competition in Montreal, and Ars Nova Competition in South Korea.
+Her artistry has been acknowledged and celebrated, leading to her performances at the Weill Recital Hall at the Carnegie Hall, Shalin Liu Performance Center, T. Earl Hinton Music Hall, Opperman Music Hall, and Sejong Center for the Performing arts..

 [Learn more]